css/csso/README.md

 // .test{color:red}
 ```

-There are bundles are available for using in a browser:
+Bundles are also available for use in a browser:

 - `dist/csso.js` – minified IIFE with `csso` as global
 ```html